wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 This document obsoletes RFC 8806.

-/* OLD abstract:
-RFC 8806 (often called "LocalRoot") defines a mechanism whereby a recursive resolver can fetch the contents of an entire IANA root zone and place this information into the resolver's cache.

-This has several benefits, including increased reliability, increased performance, improved privacy, and decreased or mitigation of the effect of some types of DoS attacks.

-While the majority of DNS resolver implementations natively support RFC 8806, it remains tricky to configure and maintain.
-This document recommends that DNS resolver software simplify this configuration, and further suggests that configuration becomes the default.

-This document updates Section 2 of RFC8806 by relaxing the requirement that implementations MUST run an authoritative service.

-*/

 /* Ed (WK): Open questions / ToDo / Notes (to be removed before publication):

 1. I started writing this as rfc8806-bis, but as I did so I realized that it is